sofia-chatbot/sofia-content/README.md

 # Sofia Chatbot Repository

 Welcome to the Sofia Chatbot repository.
-Here, you'll find all the necessary files and instructions to deploy and run the Sofia Chatbot.

 Sofia is a chatbot that provides information about situations of digital gender violence in Chile.
 Also resources and tools for your digital self-care.
 You can find this project deployed and live in production at [Sofia Chat](https://sofiachat.cl/).

-This repository consists of two main directories: "web" and "chat".
+Here, you'll find all the necessary files and instructions to deploy and run the Sofia Chatbot.

+Please, be aware that in order to run this project you should have basic understanding and skills in Python, Dialogflow, Postgres, and Docker.

 ## Directory Struture